 Redesign National Park Service app

-5 weeks | Team of 4 designers | Responsible for UX research and design
+5-week class project | Team of 4 designers | Responsible for UX design

 Desperately need a trip planner to make a park visit plan right away!